theQRL/theqrl.org/content/blog/2022/zond-public-devnet-prerelease/index.md

 ./zond/zond-cli tx stake --account-index 1 --amount 0 --gas 1000 --gas-price 0 --nonce 0 --broadcast --remote-addr 45.76.43.83:19009
 ```

-### 4. Creating QREVM smart contracts
+### 4. Creating QRVM smart contracts

-Zond comes with EVM smart contract compatibility known as the Quantum Resistant Ethereum Virtual Machine (QREVM), so any smart contract you've created before should work on the Zond devnet pre-release, but with extra security and longevity built in!
+Zond comes with EVM smart contract compatibility known as the Quantum Resistant Virtual Machine (QRVM), so any smart contract you've created before should work on the Zond devnet pre-release, but with extra security and longevity built in!

 For a guide, you'll want to follow through the web3 smart contract example:
 https://github.com/theQRL/zond-contract-example